JackSzwergold/Cheat-Sheets/Nginx.md

 	sudo service nginx stop
 	sudo service nginx status

-#### Install `ngxtop`.

-Install `ngxtop` to monitor realtime stats on the server like this.
-First install PIP like this:

-	sudo aptitude install python-pip

-Then install `ngxtop` like this:

-	sudo pip install ngxtop

-And then monitor the Nginx service like this:

-	sudo ngxtop

-An example of showing 200 top items and filtering out items that don’t begin with `/sockjs`:

-	sudo ngxtop -n 200 --filter 'not request_path.startswith("/sockjs")'

 #### Disable Nginx version number from header calls.

 Open up the config file here: